Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Infinite Regeneration (Fire)

 ### Fatiguing
-Adds Ineffectual to target on crit
+Adds Impotence to target on crit

 **Available on**
 - Corrosion (Fire)

 ### Flanking
-Adds Exposed to target
+Adds Exposure to target

 **Available on**
 - Goad Futility (Earth)